 Just to wonder.

-Wondering requires you to leave any agendas or teaching points at home.
-Set aside the goals and checklists and just wait for nature.
-You’re on nature time now.
-Find a good spot.
+- Find a good spot.
 A tidal pool.
 A stand of trees.
-Aa small pond.
+A small pond.
 An anthill.
 Places of initiation, as Robert Pyle calls them.

-Take some time do wonder though the activity center to find what works best for you and your family.
+Take some time to wander through the activity center to find what works best for you and your family.
 Or come up with your own.
-Here a few ideas to get you started:

 Studying a tree from root to leaf to shape of its top